bmort/GMailStats/README.md

 over all messages from that sender in MiB.
 Also shown are the number of messages from the sender and the aggregated gmail labels those messages are found in.

+# Using the results
+These results are particularly useful for cleaning up email in a gmail account.
+This can be done using the results and search operators descibed here: https://support.google.com/mail/answer/7190?hl=en.
+For example using the `from:` keywork with the sender address identified as sending a lot of unwanted messages can be used to quickly search for and bulk delete messages quickly.

 # References
 For description of the Google gmail Python API see: https://developers.google.com/gmail/api/quickstart/python